altunenes/sorceress/docs/explanations of illusions.md

 Okay, first of all, I m not sure if this is an illusion or not.
 The idea emerged after reading a paper from (Anstis et al., 2006).
 After I read this paper, I thought maybe [sorceress/Motion:](https://altunenes.github.io/sorceress/spatialmotion.html) illusion somehow could have a similar effect.
 So, I added stripes on the background and a line that routed clockwise.
 Speed and length are constant.
 The question is do you feel any difference between with background stripes and without background stripes?
 For me, I feel the line is growing longer when I look at the stripes.

+Try demo [here](https://altunenes.github.io/sorceress/length.html) You can adjust the length and speed of the line.

 ```